Aerial View of Drobni Pijesak Beach south of Sveti Stefan.

 Best Arrival Before 10:30 AM in July/August to secure frontline beds.

-While the beach is primarily about relaxing and socializing, its physical layout invites exploration.
-The medium-sized white pebbles keep the water crystal clear, making it an ideal spot for snorkeling along the rocky outcrops.
-To the edges of the cove, the cliffs turn into natural jumping spots for the local youth, while the low-lying limestone offers coasteering routes for the venturesome.
-Despite the “chill” reputation, you will still see families with children here, drawn by the safe, buoy-marked swim zones and the lack of motorized water sports.
+Toward the edges of the cove, the cliffs turn into natural jumping spots for local youth, while the low-lying white limestone offers solid coasteering routes for the venturesome.
+Despite its reputation as a hidden hideaway, you will find families with children here, including many locals, drawn by the safe, buoy-marked swim zones and the complete lack of noisy, motorized water sports.

 Where to Stay